runtools/run/docs/content/reference/resources.md

 ##### @examples

-The `@examples` attribute is useful to document a resource.
-Examples can be used for any type of resource (including methods, parameters, etc.), and they appear in the auto-generated help.
+The `@examples` attribute can be used to document a resource.
+Examples can appear in any type of resource (including methods and parameters), and they are displayed in the auto-generated help.

 Example: